35 Creative Banana Peel Uses You Shouldn’t Throw Away

 Banana peels have also become popular in natural living and zero-waste households because they help stretch ingredients a little further, rather than sending them straight to the trash.
 Whether you enjoy old-fashioned household tips, sustainable living ideas, or creative kitchen hacks, these banana peel uses offer plenty of clever ways to make the most of something most people throw away.

-If you plan to use banana peels in recipes, homemade beauty products, or around your garden, it’s a good idea to choose organic bananas whenever possible.
-Because the peel is the part most exposed to pesticides, waxes, and chemical treatments during growing and shipping, organic banana peels are often preferred for food uses and natural gardening methods where you want to keep things as clean and chemical-free as possible.
+If you plan to use leftover banana peels in recipes, homemade beauty products, or around your garden, it’s a good idea to choose organic bananas whenever possible.
+Banana peels are the part most exposed to pesticides, waxes, and chemical treatments during growing and shipping.
+Because of this, organic peels are often preferred for recipes, beauty products, and natural gardening methods.

 1. Garden Uses

-Using banana peels in the garden are one of the easiest ways to turn kitchen scraps into something useful for your plants.
-If you love frugal gardening ideas and reducing waste, banana peels are a simple, old-fashioned trick worth trying.
+Using leftover peels in the garden is one of the easiest ways to turn kitchen scraps into something useful for your plants.
+If you love frugal gardening ideas and reducing waste, banana peel fertilizer is a simple, old-fashioned trick worth trying.

 Banana Peel “Tea” for Plants